天美影院

 Your cost of attendance is made up of two different types of costs: direct and indirect.

-Direct costs are items that will appear on your University bill, such as tuition, fees, and housing (if you live on campus), food plans and Inclusive Access (IA) course materials.
+Direct costs are items that will appear on your University bill, such as tuition, fees, and housing (if you live on campus), food plans and online digital educational materials (IA & Cengage Unlimited).

 Indirect costs will not appear on your bill, but are allowances associated with going to college and should be included in your budget.